The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Are stochastic models of complex phenomena distinguishable ?

 \section{Are stochastic models of complex phenomena distinguishable ?}

-We now apply our framework of parametric inference and model distinguishability to real-world data, focusing on four datasets: optical tweezers, the human microbiome, topic mentions in social media, and tropical forest tree species time series.
-By applying the framework to such diverse data, we demonstrate its broad applicability for studying complex system phenomena and observe varying degrees of distinguishability between competing models.
-In Fig.~\ref{fig:data}(a), we present a sketch showing the approximate positions of the four datasets within the distinguishability diagram of Fig.~\ref{fig:model_distinguishability}.
+We next apply our framework of parametric inference and model distinguishability to four real-world datasets: trajectories of optically trapped particles, human microbiome dynamics, topic mentions in social media, and tropical-forest tree-species time series.
+These examples highlight the framework’s broad applicability to diverse complex systems.
+As we will see in the following analyses, we find varying degrees of distinguishability between competing models across datasets.
+Figure~\ref{fig:data}(a) provides an overview, sketching the approximate positions of the four datasets within the distinguishability diagram of Fig.~\ref{fig:model_distinguishability}.